 “Research is something that everyone can do, and everyone ought to do.
 It is simply collecting information and thinking systematically about it.”-Raewyn Connell

 Documents and Links:

-1. Please write your five or six questions related to your topic that you are researching and categorizing your notes on six articles on three pages in your Google Doc. as shown in the sample images and the downloadable “Synthesizing Your Issue on 4 A4 Papers” PowerPoint below.
+1. Please write your four or five questions related to your topic that you are researching and categorizing your notes on six articles on three pages in your Google Doc. as shown in the sample images and the downloadable “Synthesizing Your Issue on 4 A4 Papers” PowerPoint below.

-2. Then, use your research questions to categorize your notes into five or six sections in three pages of notes.
+2. Then, use your research questions to categorize your notes into four or five sections in three pages of notes.
 The research questions become your paragraph topic thesis statements in your paper.
 Each section should have at least two citations and note the paragraph numbers and pages, especially your quoted material, so you can remember where you got the information from to make the paper easier to write with the necessary in-text citations.
-Please take photos and place them in your Google Document under the Synthesized Notes section
+Please take photos and place them in your Google Document under the Synthesized Notes section.

 Note: Your Works Cited section should be in alphabetical order based on the author’s last name or the organization if there is no author.